Estimate Time7 min

 For example, the home mortgage interest deduction only applies to the first $750,000 of your mortgage debt for homes purchased after December 15, 2017.
 Interest paid on mortgage debt over the $750,000 limit isn’t deductible.

-The state tax deduction makes you choose between deducting your state and local income tax payments or your state and local sales tax payments.
-You can deduct either one, but not both, and only up to $10,000.
-Every deduction has its own set of rules and restrictions which you should review, either by looking at IRS.gov or with your tax preparer.
+The state deduction makes you choose between deducting your state and local income tax payments or your state and local sales tax payments.
+You can deduct either one, but not both, and only up to $40,000, with lower limits applying to high income individuals with MAGI of more than $500,000.
+Every deduction has its own set of rules and restrictions that you should review, either by looking at IRS.gov or with your tax preparer.

 Expecting a tax refund?
 Try fueling your goals